the-scouts/por/sphinx_source/chapter-3.rst

 g.
 The organisation which sponsors the Group shall appoint a person or committee to act as the Sponsoring Authority.
 The District Commissioner must be informed of this appointment.

 h.
 In the event of a disagreement between the Sponsoring Authority and the Group Scout Leader, the matter must be referred to the District Commissioner.
-(See Chapter 15 for further information)
+(See :chapter:`15` for further information)

 Rule 3.16 Joint Scout/Guide Groups
 ----------------------------------